ElektraInitiative/libelektra/doc/decisions/elektra_prefix.md

 ## Decision

-Rename all functions to start with elektra.
+- Ensure all functions start with `elektra`.
+- Ensure all macros and constants start with `ELEKTRA_`.

 ## Rationale